 The appearance of the supernatural around Bottle Hollow makes sense with the context of Ute belief.
 According to Jones, amongst the Utes “springs and certain waterways were reservoirs of negative power… There were evil spirits or evil sprites that would rise up out of the water and drag you in.”

-WATCH: Full episodes of The Secret of Skinwalker Ranch online now and tune in for all-new episodes Tuesdays at 10/9c.
+WATCH: Full episodes of The Secret of Skinwalker Ranch online now.

 ALSO WATCH: Full episodes of Project Blue Book online now.